 - Thread this end through the oblong slot on the side-plate of the winch drum, from the inside.

-- Position the cable by taking it around the outside of the drum in such a way, that the U-shaped end aligns right above the square-shaped hole.
+- Position cable by taking it around the outside of the drum so that the U-shaped end aligns right above the square-shaped hole.

-- Put the cable clamp bolt through the square hole, from the inside and place a winged clamp on the outer side of the bolt.
+- Put the cable clamp bolt through the square hole from the inside and place a winged clamp on the bolt’s outer side.

-- The U-shaped cable must fit firmly under the wings of the winged clamp before you secure the nut onto the bolt, using a suitable wrench.
+- The U-shaped cable must fit firmly under the winged clamp’s wings before you secure the nut onto the bolt, using a suitable wrench.

 - Pull back on the cable to remove any slack before winding up the cable onto the drum.

 - Some winch drums come with a release lever on the side of the drum, from where the cable is to be inserted, that holds the cable clamp jaws in place.